ShizukaDonaghue/luve/TESTING.md

     <img src="docs/images/testing/order-confirmation-page.png" width=700>

-* **_As a Shopper, I can have my details auto-filled at checkout so that I can place an order quickly and easily._**
+* **_As a Shopper, I can have my details auto filled at checkout so that I can place an order quickly and easily._**

-    For users who are logged in and have their details saved in the profile, the details are auto-filled in the checkout form from the database.
+    For users who are logged in and have their details saved in the profile, the details are auto filled in the checkout form from the database.

     If the details are not yet saved, they have the option to save their details when completing the checkout form by selecting the "Save this information to my profile" box.